How to Effectively Communicate With Kids and Teens

 |“I think you’ll have fun if you just give it a try!”||“I understand why you’re feeling nervous.
 A lot of people feel nervous when they try new things.”|

 |“Don’t worry.
 Everything will be fine!”||“It makes sense that you’re feeling worried.”|

 Nobody has all the answers or knows how to respond during every conversation.
-When you aren’t sure what to say, know that you don’t need to have the “right” answer, and you don’t have to fix what the other person is feeling.
-They just need you to listen and be honest.
+When we're not sure what to say, know that we don’t need to have the “right” answer, and we don’t have to fix what the other person is feeling.
+They just need us to listen and be honest.

 It's important to never force someone to share their feelings.
-Your role is to create a safe space for them to share, and their choice is to decide what, when and how much they’d like to share.
+Our role is to create a safe, stable, nurturing space for them to share, and their choice is to decide what, when and how much they’d like to share.